October 22, 2025

-Beyond the Session: Key Takeaways from “The Nuances and Complexity of the Revenue Cycle Management of Critical Access Hospitals”
+Beyond the Session: Key Takeaways on Revenue Cycle Management Challenges for Critical Access Hospitals

 At the 2025 AHIMA Conference, Leah Jeffries, RHIT, CDIP, CCS, CCS-P, Managing Consultant at UASI, presented “The Nuances and Complexity of the Revenue Cycle Management of Critical Access Hospitals,” one of the most critical topics in rural healthcare.
 This session highlighted how Critical Access Hospitals (CAHs) sustain themselves in a complex regulatory and reimbursement environment and offered strategies for strengthening these lifelines of rural care.